Octopussy: Casting

 Octopussy is also the first film to feature Robert Brown as M, following the death of Bernard Lee in 1981.
 Brown was recommended by Moore, who had known him since both worked in the series Ivanhoe.
 Brown had previously played Admiral Hargreaves in The Spy Who Loved Me, six years earlier.

-The first actor to be cast in the film was Vijay Amritraj, a popular professional tennis player whom Broccoli met watching The Championships in Wimbledon.
+The first actor to be cast in the film was Vijay Amritraj, a popular Indian professional tennis player whom Broccoli met while watching The Championships in Wimbledon.
 His character of Bond's ally in India was also named Vijay and used a tennis racket as a weapon.
 For the villains, Broccoli brought in his friend Louis Jourdan as Kamal Khan, while his daughter Barbara suggested Steven Berkoff for Orlov after having seen him perform his own play, Greek, in Los Angeles.

 Filming

 The filming of Octopussy began in West Berlin on 10 August 1982 with the scene in which Bond arrives at Checkpoint Charlie.
 Other locations from the city included Spandau Prison, the Brandenburg Gate, and Potsdamer Platz.
 Principal photography was done by Arthur Wooster and his second unit, who later filmed the knife-throwing scenes.
 Filming in India began on 12 September 1982 in Udaipur, Rajasthan.
 The Monsoon Palace served as the exterior of Kamal Khan's palace, while scenes set at Octopussy's palace were filmed at the Lake Palace and Jag Mandir, and Bond's hotel was the Shiv Niwas Palace.
 In England RAF Northolt, RAF Upper Heyford and RAF Oakley were the main locations.
 The Karl-Marx-Stadt railways scenes were shot at the Nene Valley Railway in Peterborough, while studio work was performed at Pinewood Studios and the 007 Stage.
 Parts of the film were also shot in Hurricane Mesa, Hurricane-LaVerkin Bridge, and New Harmony in Utah.
-Most of the crew as well as Roger Moore had diet problems while shooting in India.
+Most of the crew, as well as Roger Moore, had diet problems while shooting in India.

 The pre-title sequence has a scene where Bond flies a nimble homebuilt Bede BD-5J aircraft through an open hangar.
-Hollywood stunt pilot and aerial co-ordinator J.W.
-"Corkey" Fornof, who piloted the aircraft at more than 150 mph, has said, "Today, few directors would consider such a stunt.
+Hollywood stunt pilot and aerial co-ordinator J. W. "Corkey" Fornof, who piloted the aircraft at more than 150 mph, has said, "Today, few directors would consider such a stunt.
 They'd just whip it up in a computer lab."
 Having collapsible wings, the plane was shown hidden in a horse trailer; however, a dummy was used for this shot.
 Filming inside the hangar was achieved by attaching the aircraft to an old Jaguar car with a steel pole, driving with the roof removed.
 The second unit were able to add enough obstacles including people and objects inside the hangar to hide the car and the pole and make it look as though Moore was flying inside the base.
 For the explosion after the mini jet escapes, however, a miniature of the hangar was constructed and filmed up close.
 The exploding pieces of the hangar were in reality only 4 in long.